The Cost of Procrastinating on Buying Life Insurance

 Health underwriting challenges

 Over time, medical issues can develop that may lead to higher costs or even disqualification from certain plans.
-Early action can help you avoid costly medical underwriting and secure more favourable terms.
+Early action can help you avoid higher premiums or coverage restrictions that may result from medical underwriting later in life and secure more favourable terms.

 What Happens If You Buy Life Insurance Later